 4. Blend 10 pandan leaves with 50ml coconut milk and squeeze out the juice.

-5. Add the pandan juice, eggs and coconut milk into a glass bowl and set over gently boiling water. (not furiously boiling)
+5. Add the pandan juice, eggs and coconut milk, dissolved custard powder and alkaline water (if using) into a glass bowl and set over gently boiling water. (not furiously boiling)

 6. Cook the kaya until the batter reaches a temperature of 80°C. It should be slightly thickened (but not too thick) with the consistency of light cream.
 Make sure you stir it constantly so that it doesn’t get lumpy.